Nathxniel/ppp/people/exe/STRATEGY.md

   1. "how do i feel?"
   2. "what do i really want to do _RIGHT NOW_?"

-don't think about abstract concepts such as
+don't think about abstract questions that would require extensive CB activity; avoid questions similar to:
-  - "life"
-  - "the nature of reality"
-  - _"people's opinions"_
+  - _"what are these people thinking about?"_
+  - _"how could i help this person in their life?"_

 remember:
   - be [_positive_][cs]